 *June 1995: Doctor's Degree in Physics, University of Bologna (Italy), cum laude.

 *March 2000: PhD in Physics (Condensed Matter), University of Bologna (Italy).
 Thesis: "Non-autonomous oscillators: theory and applications", scientific supervisor: prof. L. Ferrari.

 *July 2000-Dec.
 2001: Post-doctoral position ("Young researcher") at the Departamento de Física Aplicada, Universidad de Alicante, within the TMR European Network "Fractal Structures and Self-Organization".

 *Jan.
 2002-Dec.
 2002: Post-doctoral position at the University of Bologna within the national project "Quantum Effects in Low-Dimensional Solid State Systems".

 *Jan.
 2003-Sep.
 2010: Researcher at the CNISM Research Unit of Bologna on "Study of strongly correlated electronic and magnetic systems in low dimensions".

 *Current position: Researcher at CNR-IMM, Sezione di Bologna.

-*Teaching at the University of Bologna: 2004-06 assistant in Probability Calculus and Statistics (laurea triennale in Scienze di Internet); 2008-17 assistant in Quantum Theory of Matter, Theory of Many-Body Systems and Strongly Correlated Systems (laurea magistrale in Fisica); 2010-14 assistant in Physics of Matter and Radiation (laurea magistrale in Fisica del Sistema Terra).
+*Teaching at the University of Bologna: 2004-06 assistant in Probability Calculus and Statistics (laurea triennale in Scienze di Internet); 2008-20 assistant in Quantum Theory of Matter, Quantum Many-Body Theory, Quantum States of Matter and Radiation and Strongly Correlated Systems (laurea magistrale in Fisica); 2010-14 assistant in Physics of Matter and Radiation (laurea magistrale in Fisica del Sistema Terra).
 Supervisor and co-supervisor of various graduating and PhD theses.

 *Referee for Physical Review Letters, Physical Review B and E, Physica D.